d-krupke/cpsat-autotune/README.md

 ### 1. `tune_time_to_optimal`

 This method tunes the CP-SAT solver's hyperparameters to minimize the time required to find an optimal solution.
-This is particularly useful for scenarios where time efficiency is critical.
+This is useful if you need a guaranteed solution without a fixed time limit.

 #### Parameters: